psr-ai/lunar-lander/README.md

 # Lunar Lander (CS221 Project)

 This project focuses on using reinforcement learning to achieve highest score in [LunarLander-v2](https://gym.openai.com/envs/LunarLander-v2/).
 This is a part of our coursework at SCPD course CS221 at Stanford University.
+Visit the [website](http://www.prabhjotrai.com/lunar-lander) to check some videos, and view the [worksheet](https://worksheets.codalab.org/worksheets/0x1e3fc24cfa0d4ff3b492d0f47b6e0887/) on codalab.

 ### Setup Instructions (For Mac):